ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 ~~~
 object {
-  [PropertyName ane-properties<0..*>;]
+  [EntityPropertyName ane-property-names<0..*>;]
 } PVFilteredCostMapCapabilities : FilteredCostMapCapabilities;
 ~~~

 with fields:

 cost-type-names:
-~ The `cost-type-names` field MUST only include the path vector cost type, unless explicitly documented by a future extension.
-This also implies that the path vector cost type MUST be defined in the `cost-types` of the Information Resource Directory's `meta` field.
+: The `cost-type-names` field MUST only include the Path Vector cost type, unless explicitly documented by a future extension.
+This also implies that the Path Vector cost type MUST be defined in the `cost-types` of the Information Resource Directory's `meta` field.

-ane-properties:
+ane-property-names:
-~ Defines a list of ANE properties that can be returned.
+: Defines a list of ANE properties that can be returned.
 If the field is NOT present, it MUST be interpreted as an empty list, indicating the ALTO server CANNOT provide any ANE property.

 ### Uses ##